shivaansh74/O365-Compliance-Reports/README.md

     cd O365-Compliance-Reports
     ```

-3. Install the required Python dependencies:

-    ```bash
-    pip install requests pytz pandas python-dotenv
-    ```

-4. Update the environment variables for Azure AD and email credentials by modifying the `.env` file or setting them directly in your environment.
+3. Update the environment variables for Azure AD and email credentials by modifying setting them directly in your environment.

    Add the following details to your environment variables: